tebben/kanemi/README.md

 The goals is to provide a library and tools to fetch, process and visualize KNMI nowcast precipitation forecast data.

-> Warning: This repo is my first introduction to Rust and is used as a learning project.
-The code is probably not optimized and may contain bugs.
+> Warning: LOOK MA!
+I'M DOING RUST!!!!
+(Rust learning project)

 ## Running